AlexanderKud/Point_Search_JLP/README.md

 - batch inversion
 - calculating just x coordinate for the batch - 1
 - calculating x,y for the last of the batch entry (used as the next startPoint)
-- bloom check by x coordinate bits64[3], computing y coordinate only if there is a hit
+- bloom check by x coordinate bits64[3] hex_string, computing y coordinate only if there is a hit

 Timings are relevant to my PC.
 Yours might differ in a great way according to your CPU specs.